Google's Indexing Process: When Is "Quality" Determined?

 FAQs About Google’s Indexing Process

-Can indexing errors be fixed?
-Yes, errors can be addressed by improving site structure, removing blockages, and following SEO best practices.
+Yes, mistakes can be corrected through improving site structure, eliminating barriers, and adhering to SEO best practices.